How to Grow Aloe Vera Indoors

 There are a number of aloe plants, with a wide range of sizes, shapes, and colors.
 In fact, some aloes are flowering plants too and can bring some vibrant colors to your home.
 Many of these follow similar care guidelines so whichever you end up with the details here should be applicable, so don’t stress too much about this choice.

 The most common type of aloe is called aloe barbadensis, also known as aloe vera.
-This is also one of the most suitable type of aloes to grow indoors (although other smaller varieties grow equally well too).
+This is also one of the most suitable types of aloes to grow indoors (although other smaller varieties grow equally well too).
 Aloe vera will be the focus of this article, but as noted other varieties require similar care so you can follow along even if you pick a different variety.

 Aloe Vera Ideal Growing Climate